-Wat Ratchathiwat Ratchaworawihan is an ancient temple next to the Chao Phraya river in the Dusit district of Bangkok.
+Wat Ratchathiwat Ratchaworawihan is an ancient temple next to the Chao Phraya River in the Dusit district of Bangkok.
 The temple is a royal temple, second class.
 It has been associated with Thai kings throughout the Chakri dynasty making it an important Buddhist temple for Thai people.
 It was also the first temple to initiate the Dharmmayut Nikaya sect.

 A temple was first founded on the site before the period of the Ayutthaya Kingdom.
 It was later re-established during the period of the Rattanakosin Kingdom in 1820 when it was known as Wat Samorai.
 The temple was continuously restored during the reigns of King Rama I, King Rama III and King Rama IV.
-The latter gave the temple it’s present name which means ‘residence of the king’ in English.
+The latter gave the temple it’s the present name which means ‘residence of the king’ in English.
 All three kings were ordained as monks here.

 The temples distinctive architectural style is predominantly Khmer with a Khmer style ordination hall.
 The hall was designed by Prince Naris, a son of King Rama IV.
 It contains the principal Buddha image Phra Somphattha Phanni.
 It also features beautiful murals by Italian artist Carlo Rigoli in a fresco style which is unusual in Thailand.
 The murals depict excerpts from the Jataka, a morally instructive story from the life of the Buddha.